blua-blue/blua-blue-node-sdk/README.md

 Returns articles met by the condition object.
 The condition defaults to all articles by current user.
 Please see the blua.blue API specs to see possible conditions.

+_NOTE: performance/speed:_ This call caches the fetched articles.
+When gathering all articles (e.g. to render a menu / links), it is recommended to call (and wait for) this call first before retrieving a single article.

+## getArticle()

+### parameter
+- string: slugOrId

+Returns an article object.
+Accepts the UUID or the unique article-slug of an article.